sulu/sulu-docs/reference/content-types/link.rst

         Default: All registered link types
     * - excluded_types
       - collection
-      - List of types which should not show in the dropdown.
+      - List of types that should be excluded in the dropdown.
         Default: empty array

 Example